thehardway15/ae_dql_hybrid/README.md

 # Automated Environment DQN Learning (AE-DQL)

-A deep reinforcement learning implementation using Deep Q-Learning (DQL) for automated environment interaction and learning.
-This project focuses on training agents to perform optimally in various Gymnasium environments, with a particular emphasis on CartPole and Atari games.
+A deep reinforcement learning implementation that combines Deep Q-Learning (DQL) with Algorithm Evolution (AE) for automated environment interaction and learning.
+This project focuses on training agents using both gradient-based (DQN) and evolutionary approaches to perform optimally in various Gymnasium environments, with a particular emphasis on CartPole and Atari games.

 ## Features

+- Dual learning approaches:
-- Deep Q-Network (DQN) implementation with experience replay
+  - Deep Q-Network (DQN) with experience replay (gradient-based learning)
+  - Algorithm Evolution (AE) with population-based optimization
 - Support for multiple environments (CartPole, Atari games)
 - Configurable hyperparameters and network architecture
 - Real-time training metrics and visualization